macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - Need to have experience which might be unpaid volunteering
 - Contracts are often temporary
 - Pressure to work more/better to impress people to get a permanent contract
+- All jobs have bad bits - leaving academia is not a panacea!

 ### Tips
 - Talk to people who've made the same transition before you.
 - Negotiate salary and moving expenses.
 - Be prepared for culture shock!
+- Be aware that some things will be worse than in academia, other things will be better, other things will just be different.
+- Things vary a lot between employers and fields, and sometimes even within companies.
+Get advice from someone as close to the team you will be in as possible.

 ## Masters to PhD